-Throughout my years exploring boating culture across America for Boat Trader, as part of our TV show Stomping Grounds, I’ve had the pleasure of driving, renting and reviewing numerous types of boats, including houseboats.
+Exploring boating life across America over the years, as part of the Boat Trader team, I’ve had the pleasure of driving, renting and reviewing numerous types of boats, including various houseboats.

 Above: Two women onboard a 59-foot Fun Country houseboat on Lake Powell along the Arizona-Utah border.
 Photo by Boat Trader.